samoylenkodmitry/s-a--m.github.io/_posts/2022-10-31-leetcode_daily.md

 diff = 1,  dp = 5
 diff = 0,  dp = 1
 ```
-and finally we need to subtract all the sequences of length 2 and 1,
+and finally, we need to subtract all the sequences of length 2 and 1,
 count of them is (n)*(n-1)/2

 O(N^2) time, O(N^2) space